vectara/vectara-docs/www/docs/search-apis/exact-boolean-text-matches.md

 retrieval is used.
 You can enable the feature by specifying a value, `lambda`, at query time.
 This value can range from `0` to `1` (inclusive).

-The default value of `lambda` is `0`, and thus turning off exact and Boolean text matching.
+The default value of `lambda` is `0`, thus turning off exact and Boolean text matching.

 A value of `1` would turn off _neural_ retrieval instead, relying _only_ on Boolean and exact text matching.
 This can be useful if you're trying to